 Unlike all the other titles of the Sunflower range that have discreet separate walks, the Sorrento book is different.
 Because of the interconnecting nature of all the trails on the Sorrento peninsular each segment is a mini-walk in itself.
 The intent is that you put together several of these segments for your own bespoke walks.

-Sorrento to Massa Lubrense - The Most Popular Walk Around Sorrento
+Sorrento to Massa Lubrense - most popular walk around Sorrento

 To give you a flavour of the walks available, below are instructions for the most popular walk from Sorrento, measured by the number of people who walk it.
 If you do this walk you'll probably meet other tourists along the way.

 The walk is about 90 minutes easy walking one-way.
-At Massa Lubresse there are views, bars etc and a frequent bus service back to Sorrento.
+At Massa Lubresse there are views and bars and a frequent bus service back to Sorrento.
 For serious walkers this would be just the first part of a longer walk further out on the peninsular.